imagineSamurai/auto-comment-70games/README.md

 ## Disclaimer

-This script is for educational purposes only.
-Use at your own risk and ensure you comply with the website's terms of service.
+For educational purposes only.
+Use responsibly and in accordance with website rules.